 We parked up the car and walked in hot early summer sun to a pretty bridge over a running stream where, stood on the top, almost fantastically, is a kilted, sporran-ed, bearstalker-ed lone piper playing his bagpipes.

 I saw a sign telling me that the bridge was the Brig o‘ Doon.

-I dwelt inwardly on how Passepartout would know far more if we were in some scholastically important area of Greece and felt ashamed as we walked up to the solitary Scotsman.
+I do add that I think a witch pulled off Burns’ horse’s tail as he rode over the bridge, but I dwelt inwardly on how Passepartout would know far more if we were in some scholastically important area of Greece.

 He stared at us at us for a moment, looking from face to face.
 And, seeming to realise the futility of his playing in the untypical Scottish heat for a few non-paying gawpers, ripped off the huge bear-y hat and stalked off down to the bank.

 One of the crowd made weak complaint.
 The piper answered with fiercity, not looking back, “You try standing up here in 4 pounds of Scottish wool, you great selfish Bawbag!”

 The curse words followed with him along the riverside.